 This position could be located in one of several SPLC offices, depending on personal circumstances and SPLC needs.

-Under the supervision of the Deputy Legal Director, the Researcher/Policy Analyst (Southeast Region) will:
+Under the supervision of the Deputy Legal Director, the Regional Policy Analyst (Southeast Region) will:

 • Oversee SPLC’s children’s rights policy analysis in our states, ensuring high-quality data analyses, development of evidence-based policy options, and effective public and policy-maker education efforts aimed at changing state law, policy, and practice;